Fort Worth ISD Family Action Center

 The FAC is also offering online and (in the future) in-person classes and seminars -- called FAC-e Time Conversations -- to help uplift, educate, inform, and, more importantly, empower people in the community to make positive changes in their lives.

 Last year the FAC began offering behavioral and physical health co-located services, as well as community resource assistance, out of a temporary facility on the campus of the FWISD Young Men’s Leadership Academy while the new center was being built adjacent to Sunrise E.S.
 A list of our current co-located service providers and links to their websites can be found here.

-Although plans to open the new FAC were temporarily stalled at the onset of Covid-19 in March 2020.
-However, in the interim, a high level of client service and intake has been continually maintained by the FAC's clinical staff to connect residents, families and students to the resources they need to obtain mental, emotional, physical health and community resources.
+FAC's clinical staff connects residents, families and students to the resources they need to obtain mental, emotional, physical health and community resources.

 Currently most of the co-located providers are operating remotely with virtual client contact, but as the COVID-19 situation improves and restrictions are lifted, so, too, will our partners' ability to resume in-person assistance.

-The FAC has found many ways to provide community services to eastsiders this year, including: distributing more than 10,000 family food boxes during the summer; coordinating a 10,000 box, multi-week United Way-funded food distribution at six targeted residential areas in Tarrant County; installation of air conditioning units in homes of elderly residents in Stop Six; working with the TCU Coach Gary Patterson Foundation to distribute student, parent and pet activity kits at several schools and community centers during the height of the COVID-19 breakout; back-to-school welcoming events; campus meal distributions and more.
+The FAC has found many ways to provide community services to eastsiders this year, including: distributing more than 10,000 family food boxes during the summer; coordinating a 10,000 box, multi-week United Way-funded food distribution at six targeted residential areas in Tarrant County; installation of air conditioning units in homes of elderly residents in Stop Six; working with the TCU Coach Gary Patterson Foundation to distribute student, parent and pet activity kits at several schools and community centers during the height of the COVID-19 breakout; back-to-school welcoming events; campus meal distributions; literacy awareness for young learners and their parents through such programs as Reading with Barbers and Eastside Reads; and more.